tamu-engineering-research/OpenGridGym/README.md

 # OpenGridGym

-OpenGridGym is an Open-Source AI-friendly toolkit for distribution market simulation, referenced and described here: https://arxiv.org/abs/2203.04410
+OpenGridGym is an Open-Source AI-friendly toolkit for distribution market simulation, referenced and described here: https://arxiv.org/abs/2203.04410.
+Please refer to the paper for details on authors and contact information.